Explore What Hreflang Tags Are and How to Use Them Properly

 However, this method is also quite complicated to use.
 SEO tools don’t pay enough attention to HTTP headers.
 Therefore, it often causes more difficulties than benefits but, on the other hand, the code on its own is quite easy to write and it is very similar to the HTML header.

 3. The header section of the HTML code of each page

 It is definitely the most popular and simple hreflang implementation method on the Internet.
 And most recommended for using across developers too.
 However, unfortunately, there are also some cons to this method.

-There can be an error problem with using x-default value for your pages, so, if your site homepage is aimed to redirect the audience to their browser location or language, it is better to use other two implementation hreflang methods.
+There can be an error problem with using x-default value for your pages, so, if your site homepage is aimed to redirect the audience to their browser location or language, it is better to use the other two hreflang implementation methods.

-In addition, if you have many different location or language options, you will need to make lots hreflang annotations, which has some negative consequences.
+In addition, if you have many different location or language options, you will need to make lots of hreflang annotations, which has some negative consequences.
 Which ones?
-The long additional code increases the web page size and thus, can slow down the load time and if you do not want to make your website size bigger, you should consider using another method.
+The long additional code increases the web page size and thus, can slow down the load time.
+If you do not want to make your website size bigger, then you should consider using another method.
 However, there is another thing to keep in mind.
-In fact, not always standard web pages sizes are the optimal ones (due to numerous reasons, including different countries’ Internet issues), so this is where you should do some research to find the most efficient option for your resource and its users.
+In fact, standard web pages sizes are not always the optimal ones (due to numerous reasons, including different countries’ Internet issues), so this is where you should do some research to find the most efficient option for your resource and its users.

 There are also some important tips you should pay attention to while working with hreflang:

 - You should create a Google Search Console for every location and language option;